Frequently Asked Questions (FAQs)

 Virtual therapy for existing clients is accessed through the secure client portal.
 Additional instructions can be found from our software provider.

-Can we meet if I live outside of Washington?
+Can we meet if I live outside of Washington or Idaho?

 Laws vary by state.
 Most states require the counselor to be licensed in the state where “their feet hit the ground” and in the state where “the client’s feet hit the ground.”
-Because of this, I can only work with clients who are living and located within Washington State.
+Because of this, I can only work with clients who are living and located within Washington or Idaho.

 How much does it cost?